Stocks may make all the headlines, but debt can make you rich.

 You can purchase debentures directly from a government or corporation.
 In addition, many are offered on the secondary market, just like bonds.
 However, prices can fluctuate depending on supply, demand, and the prevailing interest rates.

-- They have a lower priority than bondholders in the event of a company default.
+Have a higher priority than shareholders in the case of a company defaultHave a lower priority than bondholders in the event of a company default

 If you are interested in bonds but the thought of hand-picking investments makes your head ache, debt funds are the perfect solution.